everydayhero/react-widgets/README.md

 #### Total Hours (Campaign)

-Displays the total recorded time that fundraisers have run for a single specified campaign in **hours**.
+Displays the total time recorded by fundraisers (using MapMyFitness) for a single specified campaign in **hours**.

 ##### Options